 All community members must respect the general resources and physical property of the University.
 Such resources are assets in which community members have a vested interest, as these resources specifically support the institutional mission.

-A.6.
-Respect University and other community members’ property, including equipment, furnishings, and facilities (including but not limited to, residence halls, classrooms, athletic facilities, dining halls, indoor and outdoor common areas), and private property.
+A.3.
+Respect University and other community members’ property, including equipment, furnishings, and facilities (including but not limited to, residence halls, classrooms, athletic facilities, dining halls, indoor and outdoor common areas), affiliate property and facilities, and private property.

-A.11.
-Understand and abide by all aspects of the Code of Conduct, University policies, procedures, and rules, as well as those rules and guidelines presented by staff and instructors during the program.

 A.12.
+Abide by the Code of Conduct and all applicable University policies, procedures, and rules, including, without limitation, the policies listed in this Code of Conduct and on the Pre-College website and any rules and guidelines presented by staff and instructors during the Program.

-Not assist or attempt to assist another individual in violating the Code or University policies, procedures, and rules.
+A.13.
+Not assist or attempt to assist another individual in violating the Code of Conduct or any other University policy, procedure, or rule.

-Failure to abide by this Code, policies, and practices on the form each student attending must review and sign, Pre-College website, and applicable University policies, procedures, and rules may result in disciplinary action, which could include but is not limited to: a warning, restitution, consultation with parent/guardian, or in cases of serious or repeated incidences, dismissal from the program.
-More information about dismissals can be found below in this document.
+Failure to abide by this Code, policies, and practices on the forms each participant attending must review and sign, program websites, and applicable University policies, procedures, and rules may result in disciplinary action, which could include but is not limited to: a warning, restitution, consultation with parent/guardian, or in cases of serious or repeated incidences, immediate dismissal from the program.
+More information about dismissals can be found below.

 If participants or parents/guardians have questions about the Code of Conduct, they should contact the Pre-College Program Office as soon as possible, ideally prior to beginning a program.

 B.2.
-Students are expected to respect themselves by avoiding conduct that is potentially dangerous and/or detrimental to their physical, psychological, or emotional well-being.
+Participants are expected to respect themselves by avoiding conduct that is potentially dangerous and/or detrimental to their physical, psychological, or emotional well-being.

 B.2.1.
-Should a student exhibit behavior which causes the program staff to have a concern for the student’s health, that student may be required to see a healthcare professional for a consultation at Brown University's Health Services, Counseling and Psychological Services on campus, or an appropriate non-Brown affiliated clinic off-campus prior to continued engagement with the program.
+Should a participant exhibit behavior which causes the program staff to have a concern for the participant’s health, that participant may be required to see a healthcare professional for a consultation at Brown University's Health Services, Counseling and Psychological Services on campus, or an appropriate non-Brown affiliated clinic off-campus prior to continued engagement with the program.

-B.2.2 If relevant staff determine that a student is unable to function independently and/or is having a significant impact on the community, the student may be asked to leave the program.
-Should this situation occur with a residential student, parents/guardians will be expected to pick-up their student within 48 hours.
+B.2.2 If relevant staff determine that a participant is unable to function independently and/or is having a significant impact on the community, the participant may be asked to leave the program.
+Should this situation occur with a residential participant, parents/guardians will be expected to pick-up their participant within 48 hours.

 B.3.
-Students are expected to respect the community, including virtual communities and remote classrooms.
+Participants are expected to respect the community, including virtual communities and remote classrooms.
 Disruption and disorderly conduct are prohibited, as is unauthorized entry into buildings, spaces, or rooms, virtual or otherwise.

 B.4.
-Students are expected to respect property of the University and property of others.
+Participants are expected to respect the property of the University and the property of others.
 Vandalism, defacement of property, destruction of property, and moving or removal of property without permission of the owner or owners are prohibited.

-B.4.1 Students must comply with fire safety regulations posted in buildings when on campus.
-Students must evacuate buildings immediately when a fire alarm sounds.
+B.4.1 Participants must comply with fire safety regulations posted in buildings when on campus.
+Participants must evacuate buildings immediately when a fire alarm sounds.
 Tampering with fire equipment, including fire extinguishers, smoke alarms, smoke detectors, fire extinguishers, and alarm boxes is strictly prohibited.
-Students may not prop open or otherwise tamper with a locked exterior door or fire doors.
+Participants may not prop open or otherwise tamper with a locked exterior door or fire doors.

 B.5.
-Students are expected to respect University officials and program administrators.
-Failure to identify one’s self, evasion of University officials, failure to comply with a reasonable request of a University official, failure to respond to questions from a University official, harassment and/or belittling of staff performing their duties, and disrupting Pre-College or University operations or authorized non-University activities occurring on campus are prohibited.
+Participants are expected to respect University officials and program administrators.
+Failure to identify one’s self, evasion of University officials, failure to comply with a reasonable request of a University official, failure to respond to questions from a University official, harassment and/or belittling of staff performing their duties, and disrupting program or University operations or authorized non-University activities occurring on campus are prohibited.

 B.6.
-When on Brown’s campus, students may not use, possess, or be in the presence of the following:
+When on Brown’s campus, participants may not use, possess, or be in the presence of the following: